designedspace/MSFF_Docs/PrismMaps_Procedure.md

 #### 1.2 Symbolize and Extrude Enumeration Units

 ![symbology](https://raw.githubusercontent.com/designedspace/MSFF_Docs/master/Files/Media/1_2_symbology.PNG "Symbology")
 1. Open the properties window for the layer of interest and navigate to the Symbology tab.
-Symbolize the variable of interest using a graduated color scheme with a white-to-black gradient.
+Symbolize the variable of interest using a graduated color scheme with a white-to-grey gradient.
 Limit the number of classes to 4 or 5 and choose an appropriate classification method.
-Make sure that the gradient is such that higher values receive darker colors - while this appears to be the opposite of the desired result, the image will be inverted later in Photoshop, which imbues the prisms with the eerie glowing-from-the-base charachter.
+Make sure that the gradient is such that higher values receive darker colors - while this appears to be the opposite of the desired result, the image will be inverted later in Photoshop, which imbues the prisms with the eerie glowing-from-the-base character.
+The white-to-grey gradient is chosen over a white-to-black for similar reasons.
     * N.B., if you are producing a series of maps that are meant to be comparable, all maps should use the same classification scheme and this classification scheme should be based on the year with the largest range of values.

 ![extrusion](https://raw.githubusercontent.com/designedspace/MSFF_Docs/master/Files/Media/1_2_extrusion.PNG "Extrusion")